North Korean leader inspects new missile factory ahead of visit to China

 China remains North Korea’s largest trade partner and economic lifeline, and Kim’s attendance at the Beijing military parade is also seen as an attempt to showcase ties with a major ally and boost leverage ahead of a possible resumption of negotiations with Washington.

+President Donald Trump and new liberal South Korean President Lee Jae Myung have repeatedly expressed their hopes to restart talks with North Korea, but the North has publicly dismissed their outreach.
+On Monday, South Korea said it has suspended a military-run radio broadcast into North Korea as part of steps to ease tensions.
+Lee's government has already halted several other radio broadcasts containing South Korean and world news and removed front-line loudspeakers that used to blare K-pop songs, foreign news and propaganda messages across the border.

-Kim met U.S. President Donald Trump three times during Trump’s first term, but their diplomacy never recovered from their collapsed second summit in 2019 in Vietnam, where the U.S. rejected North Korea’s demands for major sanctions relief in exchange for partial steps toward denuclearization.
+North Korea has been shunning talks with the U.S. and South Korea since Kim's earlier round of diplomacy with Trump collapsed in 2019 after Trump rejected Kim's demands for major sanctions relief in exchange for partial steps toward denuclearization.